Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

       // ...
    }

-and we also have to supply the |ensure| macros with a second argument, which is the error to produce:
+and you also have to supply the |ensure| macros with a second argument, which is the error to produce:

 .. code-block:: rust